 Various Ice Skates on Skates Guru | Below $150 to over $150 |

-Popular Brands and Trends
+Popular brands and trends

 Brand loyalty and emerging trends can also dictate choices in the skating community.
 Brands like Bauer, CCM, and Warrior dominate the hockey skate market.
 These brands are continually innovating, introducing lighter and more durable materials, better protective features, and even smart technologies that analyze players’ performance.